usync-farmtech/home_assistant_frontend/gallery/src/pages/brand/logo.markdown

 # Our logo

 As a community, we are proud of our logo.
-Follow these guidelines to ensure it always represents the identity of the Home Assistant project and community the best way possible.
+Follow these guidelines to ensure it always represents the identity of the Usync Assistant project and community the best way possible.

 [Download Logo](https://github.com/home-assistant/assets/tree/master/logo)